 “We were more than tired,” said Pete Davies, of Broadway Residents Committee.
 “It was making it such that we couldn’t sleep at night because of [all the overnight] deliveries.”

 In response to residents’ complaints, both Chin and Brewer sent a letter in September 2015 to then-City Planning Chairperson Carl Weisbrod, bringing to his attention the “flood of special permits and variances” being processed by his agency, which, as they put it, added up to a “de facto rezoning” but with “limited public benefit.”

-The letter called for a new framework for Soho and Noho, aiming to “strengthen small-scale retail character, promote a diversity of uses and a diverse employment base, and encourage the development and preservation of affordable housing” — but it did not push for affordable housing in the disruptive way now proposed, which the mayor hopes to add to his legacy before he leaves office early next year.
+The letter called for a new framework for Soho and Noho, aiming to “strengthen small-scale retail character, promote a diversity of uses and a diverse employment base, and encourage the development and preservation of affordable housing” — but it did not push for affordable housing in the disruptive way now proposed, which the mayor hopes to add to his legacy before he leaves office at the end of this year.

 Mayor waffles…then plows ahead

 However, in January of last year, speaking on “The Brian Lehrer Show,” the mayor said he had decided he would not push for new housing in Soho and Noho.
 His change of heart then, nearly nine months later, has prompted a lot of speculation.